 My Camera Gear

 When it comes to professional wedding photography having the right camera along with back up camera's and lenses are an absolute must.
-That's why Aaron Russell Photography invests in the very latest Fujifilm mirrorless camera systems.
-I shoot with the very latest X-T3 and X-H1Mirrorless bodies and the truely awesome GFX50R Medium Format Mirrorless camera.
+That's why Aaron Russell Photography invests in the very latest Sony Full Frame mirrorless camera systems.
+I shoot with the Sony A7iii bodies x 2 which are industry leaders in Eye AF technology.

-So why mirrorless versus the age-old battle of Nikon and Canon?
+Mirrorless versus the age-old battle of DSLR's by Nikon and Canon?
 I shot Nikon for years and I'm sure had I shot weddings with Canon I would have been equally as pleased as well as my clients with the results over the years.
 However, with the advancement of mirrorless cameras and the advantages they offer over the old guard of the trusted DSLR it was time to keep up with the latest technology to offer my clients an enhanced experience.

 So what are those advantages?
 With the camera being mirrorless it means they are much smaller than there DLSR equivalents.
 Because the camera bodies are smaller this also means the lenses are also smaller.
 What this means is that clients and guests don't feel so intimidated with a large camera being pointed at them.
 The results are much more relaxed and candid moments being captured on your wedding day as you don't feel your being stalked with a mammoth camera and lens!